 They'll also interview various employees to get a better idea of things like how often they use each device, any specific pain points, and which features are most popular.

 Once the final results have been compiled, the MPS can analyze this detailed data with confidence.
-Now, they'll use their expertise to determine the right device fit for your office environment—as well as accurately calculate the cost per page.
+They'll use their expertise to determine the right print devices for your office as well as accurately calculate the cost per page.

 From here, they'll create a final report to present back to you.
 This includes details like a side-by-side comparison of your current print environment alongside a vision for your future environment.
-They'll also provide a clear picture regarding their new plan to optimize your space, save your company time and money, and deliver exceptional results.
+They'll also provide a clear picture regarding their new plan to optimize your space, save on print costs, run a more time-efficient business, and deliver exceptional results.

 How Long Does the Entire Process Take?

 It might sound time-consuming, but it's only to ensure clients get the most accurate quotes while devising the perfect strategy for your unique organization.

-Unless you're well-researched in print device variations, network security, workflow strategies, volume tracking, etc., it'd be challenging to accurately calculate an estimated print cost on your own.
+Unless you're well-researched in print device variations, network and data security, workflow strategies, volume tracking, etc., it'd be challenging to accurately calculate an estimated print cost on your own.

 By trusting an experienced team that's well-versed in the intricacies of a managed print environment, you can count on receiving a comprehensive and thoughtful analysis with deep consideration towards cost savings, efficiencies, security measures, future growth, and more.